jpaulm/fbp-tutorial-filter-file/Step00/README.md

 `drawfbp.bat` references the current DrawFBP jar file, but you can create your own version  if you prefer.

-### Help Facility - Locating DrawFBP Help jar file
+### Help Facility - DrawFBP Help jar file is now bundled with drawfbp jar file

-Download the file https://github.com/jpaulm/drawfbp/blob/master/lib/javahelp-2.0.05.jar to your preferred DrawFBP work area.

-Use the DrawFBP function `File/Locate Draw FBP Help File` to tell DrawFBP where it is: DrawFBP will remember your chosen location.

 ### Locating JavaFBP jar file and preparing Java FBP classes for use